 “Teamwork is the ability to work together toward a common vision.
 The ability to direct individual accomplishments toward organizational objectives.
 It is the fuel that allows common people to attain uncommon results.”
 Andrew Carnegie

 Recently I returned from a whirlwind adventure that started at the AMAZING 3 girls photography studio in Edmond, Oklahoma.
-Once there, I met up with Jen Basford (owner of 3 girls), Nancy Nardi (owner of HiFi Social Web Marketing) and Cherie Phelps (owner of C. Phelps Photography) – three women whose vision and drive have made them leaders in the senior portrait industry.
+Once there, I met up with Jen Basford, Nancy Nardi and Cherie Phelps – three women whose vision and drive have made them leaders in the senior portrait industry.
 While at 3 girls I felt like a kid in a candy store as I was able to see all of the beautiful furniture used in the studio as props, browse through inspiring sets and backgrounds, and discover new innovative business ideas as I sifted through Jen’s cool marketing and promo items and business paperwork.

-In addition, I am still recovering from the mind-blowing meeting with Nancy Nardi, the web/media manager for Seniors Ignite.
-I was overwhelmed both by brainstorming ideas with her for the upcoming Seniors Ignite event in March, as well as by the incredible insight she gave me concerning the launch of my new website.
+In addition, I am still recovering from the mind-blowing meeting with Nancy Nardi, the genius co-founder behind the web and technology of Seniors Ignite.
+I was overwhelmed both by brainstorming ideas with her for the upcoming Seniors Ignite Event in March, as well as by the incredible insight she gave me concerning the launch of my new website.
 She has actually made building and maintaining my website/blog seem achievable.
 SCORE!
 BIG thank you to Nancy!
-Be sure to check out Nancy’s web design company for your website, social media, and SEO solutions.

 Undeniably, my time at 3 girls photography was unforgettable and life changing both personally and professionally, but for this blog post, I want to focus on the next leg of my journey.